-cluster all external R sessions on current, local, and/or remote machines
+cluster all external R sessions on current, local, and/or remote machines remote all simple access to remote R sessions

 - The future.callr package provides future backends that evaluates futures in a background R process utilizing the callr package they work similarly to multisession futures but have a few advantages (e.g. more than 125 parallel R processes) - Package future.batchtools provides an implementation of the Future API on top of the batchtools package, i.e. it allows to process futures (as defined by the future package) on HPC infrastructure https://github.com/HenrikBengtsson/doFuture doFuture: future and foreach